• Skip to primary navigation

 Can I use frozen bananas for banana bread?

-Yes, you can use frozen bananas, but you will need to thaw them first before using.
+Yes, you can use frozen bananas, but you will need to thaw them first before using them.
 Just place them in a colander over the sink for about 30 minutes until they are softened and the excess water has drained out.

 What can I use instead of chocolate chips?